 There is a five-day grace period on Popular Reading and Scores; however, fines do accumulate during the grace period.
 If an item is returned before the end of the grace period, no fine is charged.
 The grace period does not apply to periodicals, reserve material, special exceptions, laptops, or recalled items.

 *Fines are cumulative.
 If fines remain under $5.00 during a semester, the fines will be dropped at the beginning of the following semester.

-When an item becomes 40 days overdue, the patron is charged replacement costs plus a $15.00 processing fee per item.
-There is a $25.00 minimum charge per lost item.
-Exception: The lost charge for an irreplaceable item is a minimum of $265.00 ($250 replacement + processing fee).
-If payment has been made and the item is returned within one year after the due date, the difference between the lost charges and maximum fine will be refunded.
-Exception: Lost unbound periodicals are replaced immediately after they become forty days overdue.
-Patrons will be responsible for the replacement and processing costs of these issues.
-No refunds will be made for "lost and paid" unbound issues that have had replacement copies ordered.
+When an item becomes 40 days overdue, the borrower is charged replacement costs plus a $10.00 non-refundable processing fee per item.
+There is a minimum charge of $25.00 per lost item.
+If the lost item is returned within one year of the due date, the lost charge is removed and the $10 non-refundable processing fee is due instead.
+Exception: lost single issues of periodicals are replaced immediately after they become 40 days overdue.
+Patrons will be responsible for the replacement and processing costs of these issues even if they return the lost item.

 The appeals process allows patrons of the Wichita State University Libraries to appeal overdue fines, lost fees, and other charges applied to their accounts.
 WSU Libraries Appeals Form

 Q: Who can appeal charges on a library account?